 You already have advocates – friends, family, coworkers, collaborators…they are just people who know you and willingly say nice things about you.

-These advocates can be a total game changer for your work, and they are completely undervalued and underutilized.
+These advocates can be a total game changer for your work, especially when you’re getting started.
+And they are completely undervalued and underutilized.

 In a lot of ways, your advocates act as a volunteer sales force for you.